elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 }
 ```

+The plugin knows the screenshot mode from request headers: this interface is
-Internally, this object is constructed from a class that refers to information
+constructed from a class that refers to information sent via a custom
-sent via a custom proprietary header:
+proprietary header:

 ```
 interface HeaderData {